-Understanding your personal authenticity and developing the best version of yourself are at the core of social sciences, and recognizing and managing emotions is a topic that has gained more popularity within those domains in recent years.
+Understanding your authenticity and developing the best version of yourself are at the core of social sciences, and recognizing and managing emotions is a topic that has gained more popularity within those domains in recent years.

 Of the social sciences, Sociology looks at large-scale social processes and interactions between individuals.
 Psychology is primarily concerned with individuals’ mental processes and behavior, as well as making large-scale policy suggestions regarding mental health.
 Philosophy, in turn, gives tools to develop analytical and interpretative skills, which help individuals build intellectual and moral frameworks – at the core – developing the ability to question everything in the search for truth.
-The intrigue of Philosophy is that it has given some of the brightest minds on this planet the opportunity to create significant and original theories and tools because it allows them to detach themselves from the need to be correct.
+The intrigue of Philosophy is that it has allowed some of the brightest minds on this planet to create significant and original theories and tools because it allows them to detach themselves from the need to be correct.

 Similarly, people with a well-developed sense of authenticity understand who they are because they have developed their own ability to reflect without restricting the boundaries of their thinking.
 (Read more in Effective Emotionality in Difficult Conversations).